evolutics/kerek/README.md

 ### `kerek transfer-images --help`

 ```
-Copies images from default to specified Docker host
+Copy images from default to specified Docker host

 By default, only images not present on the destination host are transferred.
 An
 image is considered present if the provided name matches one of these forms: